eniya0625/eniya0625/README.md

 ###  🥳 Hobbies
           🎶 Listening to songs
           📖Reading books
+### about me
+- 🎯 Focused on performance, accessibility, and clean code
+- 💡 Constant learner and open-source contributor

 <!--
 **eniya0625/eniya0625** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.